BigNerd95/RouterOS-Backup-Tools/README.md

 ### Encrypt
 Convert a plaintext backup to an encrypted backup
-`./ROSbackup.py encrypt -i MikroTik-plaintext.backup -o MikroTik-encrypted.backup -p password`
+`./ROSbackup.py encrypt -i MikroTik-plaintext.backup -o MikroTik-encrypted.backup -e RC4 -p password`

 ### Unpack
 Extract all IDX and DAT files from a plaintext backup in a given directory